sofean-mso/Patent-Identification/README.md

 # A Weakly Supervised Deep Learning Framework for Patent Identification: A Case Study in Plasma Physics

 In this work, we introduced a weakly supervised deep learning framework for domain-specific patent identification, addressing the challenge of limited annotated data in specialized domains.
+This framework will help researchers automatically identify patents within a specific domain.

 ![archi](https://github.com/sofean-mso/Patent-Identification/blob/main/archi__.png)